zhenglei21887/hotArea/README.md

 jquery.hotArea.js
 ====================

 HotArea is a jQuery plugin that gives you the ability to Select multiple areas from an image(any $container in fact) and set links for them.
+If not works well, try the update to date Chrome.

 based on jquery.areaSelect.js（https://github.com/gongshw/jquery.areaSelect.js）